 However, for V-Ray RT the video card selection is the biggest single factor in rendering speed / performance.
 RT has a couple of different modes, though not all plugin versions support both.
 An OpenGL mode exists in some versions for use with AMD graphics cards, but the main focus is on the CUDA mode for NVIDIA cards.
 We have tested that with up to four GPUs and found the scaling to be quite good.
 Faster cards also perform better, of course, so it really is a balancing act to find the combination of cards that best fit your budget.

-- GeForce RTX 2070 8GB - Generally speaking, the RTX 2070 is a solid starting point - as fast as the older 1080 Ti, but for a lower price.
-It is also more forward-thinking, thanks to the included ray tracing cores which may be utilized in future versions of V-Ray.
+- GeForce RTX 2060 SUPER 8GB - Generally speaking, the RTX 2060 SUPER is a solid starting point - as fast as the older 1080 Ti, and with as much VRAM as the 2070 and 2080 (not Ti) variants, but for a lower price.

 - GeForce RTX 2080 Ti 11GB - Our go-to recommendation for most GPU rendering customers, the RTX 2080 Ti provides the best performance before moving up to the Titan series - while also having the RT cores that are emblematic of this GPU generation.
 It also has nearly as much VRAM: 11GB vs 12GB on the Titan V.